Incarceration in the United States: Security levels

-In some, but not all, states' department of corrections, inmates reside in different facilities that vary by security level, especially in security measures, administration of inmates, type of housing, and weapons and tactics used by corrections officers.
+In some, but not all, states' departments of corrections, inmates reside in different facilities that vary by security level, particularly in security measures, inmate administration, housing type, and the weapons and tactics used by corrections officers.
 The federal government's Bureau of Prisons uses a numbered scale from one to five to represent the security level.
 Level five is the most secure, while level one is the least.
 State prison systems operate similar systems.
-California, for example, classifies its facilities from Reception Center through Levels I to V (minimum to maximum security) to specialized high security units (all considered Level V) including Security Housing Unit (SHU)—California's version of supermax—and related units.
+California, for example, classifies its facilities from Reception Center through Levels I to V (minimum to maximum security) to specialized high security units (all considered Level V), including Security Housing Unit (SHU)—California's version of supermax—and related units.
 Jails operated by county and local governments are typically smaller than prisons and less able to manage security issues raised by overcrowding.
-Due to the variety of prisoners incarcerated in jails, from defendants awaiting trial, to people serving short sentences for minor crimes, to people with significant histories of escape attempts or violence, jails often have multiple levels of security within a single facility, as compared to prisons which often have specialized facilities for each security level.
+Due to the variety of prisoners incarcerated in jails, from defendants awaiting trial, to people serving short sentences for minor crimes, to people with significant histories of escape attempts or violence, jails often have multiple levels of security within a single facility, as compared to prisons, which often have specialized facilities for each security level.

 Supermax prison facilities provide the highest level of prison security.
-These units hold those considered the most dangerous inmates, as well as inmates that have been deemed too high-profile or too great a national security risk for a normal prison.
+These units hold those considered the most dangerous inmates, as well as inmates who have been deemed too high-profile or too great a national security risk for a normal prison.
 These include inmates who have committed assaults, murders, or other serious violations in less secure facilities, and inmates known to be or accused of being prison gang members.
 Most states have either a supermax section of a prison facility or an entire prison facility designated as a supermax.
 The United States Federal Bureau of Prisons operates a federal supermax, A.D.X.
-Florence, located in Florence, Colorado, also known as the "Alcatraz of the Rockies" and widely considered to possibly be the most secure prison in the United States.
+Florence, located in Florence, Colorado, also known as the "Alcatraz of the Rockies" and widely considered to be the most secure prison in the United States.
 A.D.X.
 Florence has a standard supermax section where assaultive, violent, and gang-related inmates are kept under normal supermax conditions of 23-hour confinement and abridged amenities.
 A.D.X.
 Florence is considered to be of a security level above that of all other prisons in the United States, at least in the "ideological" ultramax part of it, which features permanent, 24-hour solitary confinement with rare human contacts or opportunity to earn better conditions through good behavior.